This is the twenty-second year that Dean College is awarding the scholarship to a Tri-County student.

-Consideration for the scholarship is based on a completed admissions application, a Tri-County senior in good standing, superior academic record, teacher recommendations, interviews with a Dean College admissions representative and Tri-County School Counselors, and extra-curricular activities including employment.
-Jayme was awarded the scholarship based upon many of her accolades.
-Jayme is employed part-time at Texture Salon in Medfield where she is a cosmetology assistant and receptionist, and she also works part-time at the Outpost Farm in Holliston.
-Jayme is very driven and has maintained a 3.95 GPA.
-Jayme plans to pursue a degree from Dean College in Business Management.
+Consideration for the scholarship is based on a completed admissions application, a Tri-County senior in good standing, superior academic record, teacher recommendations, interviews with a Dean College Admissions representative and Tri-County School Counselors, and extra-curricular activities including employment.

-“We are honored that Dean College has provided this amazing opportunity to one of our students, and are proud to be involved in a rewarding partnership that continues to positively impact our community," said Stephen Dockray, Superintendent.
-“The scholarship program enables another Tri-County student to pursue a college education.
-Congratulations to Jayme from all of us at Tri-County.”
+“We are once again grateful of the generosity that Dean College has granted to one of our students and we are proud of the relationships we have built to benefit our communities," said Stephen Dockray, Superintendent.
+“The scholarship program will allow another Tri-County student to pursue a college education.
+Congratulations to Taylor from all of us at Tri-County.”